AKA: "Also known as". Used to list aliases or another name, or another spelling of a name used by a person.

 Capias Mittimus: A civil arrest warrant used to get a person physically into court to respond to a specific case or claim.

-Capital Felony: A criminal offense in which the death penalty may be imposed (C.G.S.
-'53a-54b).
+Capital Felony: A criminal offense in which the death penalty may be imposed.
+Effective April 25, 2012, this term was replaced in the General Statutes with murder with special circumstances.
+(C.G.S.
+53a-54b).

 Case: A lawsuit or action in a court.